vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0445
 A king's counselors are his eyes
 To be chosen with careful counseling.
-NV, PS
+(N.V.K.
+Ashraf), (P.S.
+Sundaram)

 0446
 Foes are rendered ineffective by one
 Who lives in fellowship with the worthy. *
-SS
+(Satguru  Subramuniyaswami)

 0447
 Who can ruin the man who commands
 The friendship of those who can reprove him?
-VS
+(V.V.S.
+Aiyar)

 0448
 A king unguarded with reproving counsel
 Needs no foes to come to grief. *
-PS
+(P.S.
+Sundaram)

 0449
 There can be no gain without capital,
 And no stability unpropped by wise counsel.
-PS
+(P.S.
+Sundaram)

 0450
 To give up good friends is ten times worse than
 Being hated by countless foes.
-SB
+( Shuddhananda Bharatiar)

 Notes:
 447. Compare with 795 and 784.
-"Seek a friend who will make you cry, rail and rate when you go astray" – PS.
-"Friendship is not for merriment but for stern reproach when friends go astray" - NV
+"Seek a friend who will make you cry, rail and rate when you go astray" – (P.S.
+Sundaram).
+"Friendship is not for merriment but for stern reproach when friends go astray" - (N.V.K.
+Ashraf)

 046
 Avoiding mean company